Choir Camp at Dunfield

 A smaller crowd of local villagers will hear a run-through of our efforts, we’ll enjoy afternoon tea and say our goodbyes, until 2023.
 As far as Matthew’s concerned, there is no activity more inclusive than group singing, so whether you’re a complete beginner or seasoned professional, he invites you to join him in what promises to be yet another unforgettable experience.

-Standing in some fifteen acres of rolling Welsh Border countryside, we have the exclusive run of the 19th-Century mansion.
-Requisitioned during World War II for the American forces, Dunfield House was a bolthole for Winston Churchill for high-level meetings and elaborate dinners.
+Standing in some fifteen acres of rolling Welsh Border countryside, we have the exclusive run of the 19th-century mansion.
+Requisitioned during World War II for US forces, Dunfield House was a bolthole for Winston Churchill for high-level meetings and elaborate dinners.
 Nearby Hergest Ridge inspired Mike Oldfield’s 1974 album of the same name and, according to local folklore, the chilling legend surrounding its Court was drawn upon by Arthur Conan Doyle for his classic ‘The Hound of the Baskervilles’.

 For more details or to to book your place contact: email@example.com or telephone 0121 401 1380